 - Monster’s, Inc. Ride & Go Seek! – Tomorrowland

-Top Tip: Interactive ride, great for kids!
-Fast Passes run out quickly, grab one early to avoid missing out!
+Tip: This is an interactive ride which is great for kids!
+Fast Passes run out quickly, grab a Fast Pass early to avoid missing out!

 - Tower of Terror – American Waterfront